 If the recipient claims excess input tax credit, he is liable to pay interest @24% p.a on the excess tax amount.
 Auditor should reconcile the GSTR 3B with GSTR 2A to ensure that the company shouldn’t claim excess input tax credit, and where it has been claimed in excess, company should pay interest and tax amount on due date.
 If the GST authorities identify data gaps between GSTR 3B and GSTR 1 returns, taxpayer may have to pay interest and penalty.
 Read more about the penalties and offenses here.

 If the auditor finds any data gaps , he should recommend the management to amend the invoices and details at summary level in GSTR 1.
 To know more about the amendments in GSTR 1, you can read them here.

+There are specific rules related to the details to be mentioned in the invoices.
+If invoice is not issued according to the rules, a penalty of Rs.
+25,000 may be imposed.
+The auditor must test check few sample invoices to ensure that all the details are mentioned in the invoices.
 If the auditor finds any variance in the format of the invoice, he should advise the management to amend the invoice and incorporate the requirements of GST invoice rules.